| Table of Contents | Structure Tool | Williams Home |

 The molecular descriptions of the hydrophobic effect above can be understood by the thermodynamic parameters enthalpy (ΔH, indicates changes in molecular interactions) and entropy (ΔS, indicates changes in available rotational, translational, vibrational states, etc).
 A hydrocarbon engages in favorable molecule interactions with water in aqueous solution.
 We know this because the transfer of a mole of hydrocarbon from pure hydrocarbon to dilute aqueous solution has an enthalpy of around zero.
 So why don't oil and water mix?
 It is the water.
 Water drives non-polar substances out of the aqueous phase.

-The schematic diagram above illustrates what happens when a hydrophobic substance (cyclohexane in this case) is converted from vapor to neat liquid to aqueous phase.
+Figure 28 illustrates what happens when a hydrophobic substance (cyclohexane in this case) is converted from vapor to neat liquid to aqueous phase.
 In the first step, going from vapor phase to neat liquid, there is an increase in intramolecular interactions and a decrease in rotational and translational degrees of freedom.
 Therefore one expects, and sees, a favorable enthalpy contribution (negative ΔH) and an unfavorable entropy contribution (negative TΔS) for the condensation.
 In the second step, going from neat liquid to dilute aqueous solution, the change in stability contributed from intramolecular interactions is a wash, no gain or loss.
 The enthalpy of transfer is zero.
 But the water loses entropy.
 Water is more highly ordered in the vicinity of a cyclohexane molecule.
 Therefore, for this step, ΔH is zero, TΔS is negative and ΔG is positive (ΔG=ΔH-TΔS).

-order) water forms at the interface between the aqueous solvent and a
+As illustrated below, in the aqueous phase a region of relatively low entropy (high order) water forms at the interface between the aqueous solvent and a hydrophobic solute.

-Figure 23 shows how aggregation of hydrocarbon molecules causes the release of interfacial water molecules.
+Figure 29 shows how aggregation of hydrocarbon molecules causes the release of interfacial water molecules.
 Therefore the system gains entropy (positive TΔS) upon hydrocarbon aggregation.
 Release of low entropy interfacial water molecules into the bulk solution drives hydrocarbon aggregation.
 The bottom panel illustrates that there is more interfacial water on the left hand side of the equation than on the right hand side.

 When isolated hydrocarbon molecules aggregate in aqueous solution, the total volume of interfacial water decreases.
 Thus the driving force for aggregation of hydrophobic substances arises from an increase in entropy of the water.
 The driving force for aggregation does not arise from intrinsic attraction between hydrophobic solute molecules.